 RPD officer charged with assault on law enforcement, obstruction

 RICHMOND, Va.
-(WWBT) - A Richmond police officer has been charged in connection to an incident that happened along Iron Bridge Road in Chesterfield County.
+(WWBT) - A Richmond police officer has been charged in connection to an incident that happened along Iron Bridge Parkway in Chesterfield County.

 RPD said officer Shwarlyn Arriola was arrested on Thursday.